-The New Mountain Entities will also retain the benefit of the rights conferred by the stockholders agreement.
-See "Certain Relationships and Related Person Transactions-Agreements with the Controlling Entities-Stockholders Agreement."
-As a result, the New Mountain Entities would be able to exert significant influence over matters requiring board approval, including the compensation and hiring and firing of our senior management, business combinations, issuance of shares of our capital stock, incurrence of debt, and payment of dividends, and their consent would be required for many matters requiring approval by our stockholders.
-These rights will terminate when the New Mountain Entities and their assignees beneficially own less than 15% of our outstanding capital stock.
+The New Mountain Entities will also have certain other rights conferred by the stockholders agreement.
+See "Certain Relationships and Related Person Transactions-Stockholders Agreement."
+The New Mountain Entities will be able to exert significant influence over matters requiring board approval.
+In addition, their consent will be required for certain matters requiring approval by our stockholders, including the compensation and hiring and firing of our chief executive officer, business combinations, issuance of shares of our capital stock and incurrence of debt.
+These stockholder approval rights will terminate when the New Mountain Entities and their respective assignees beneficially own either (i) less than 50% of the sum of (a) the number of shares of our common stock that they collectively own immediately prior to the closing of this offering and (b) the number of shares of our common stock, if any, acquired following the closing of this offering or (ii) less than 15% of our common stock outstanding (as set forth on the cover of our then most recently filed annual report on Form 10-K or quarterly report on Form 10-Q).